ben-manes/gradle-versions-plugin/README.md

 </details>

-The prefix stops short of the unsuffixed `kotlinCompilerPluginClasspath`, which keeps reporting, and stays narrower than dropping everything that starts with `kotlin`.
+The prefix stops short of the unsuffixed `kotlinCompilerPluginClasspath`, which is still checked, and stays narrower than dropping everything that starts with `kotlin`.
 A compiler plugin the build itself declares resolves through these same suffixed classpaths and is filtered with them.
-Its Gradle plugin's marker still reports, so a version shared between the two stays visible, but a compiler plugin versioned apart from its Gradle plugin leaves the report with no replacement—keep the classpath that carries it if you declare one.
+Its Gradle plugin's marker is still reported, so a version shared between the two stays visible, but a compiler plugin versioned apart from its Gradle plugin is left out with nothing in its place—keep the classpath it resolves through if you declare one.

 ###### Android Gradle Plugin